PS2U/TechNote/python/essential-reference/13-python-runtime-services.md

 The `gc` module provides an interface for controlling the garbage collector used to collect cycles in objects such as lists, tuples, dictionaries, and instances.

-The garbage collector uses a **threelevel generational scheme** in which objects that survive the initial garbage-collection step are placed onto lists of objects that are checked less frequently.
+The garbage collector uses a **three level generational scheme** in which objects that survive the initial garbage-collection step are placed onto lists of objects that are checked less frequently.

 ```python
 # Runs a full garbage